g-ilunga/environmental_assessment_tool/Description in English.md

 <p><strong>Note: This tool is built in accordance with the environmental assessment procedure in France.</strong></p>

 When conducting an environmental assessment, one of the major steps is data acquisition.
 The data acquisition step usually involves retrieving data from various public platform such as Geoportail, Géoportail de l'urbanisme or Georisques.
-This step can be time consumming as you need to retrieve data from many platforms especially if you are only concerned about running a quick diagnosis.
+This step can be time consumming as you need to retrieve data from many platforms, especially if you are only concerned about running a quick diagnosis.
 Luckily, IGN, the French National Geographic Institute which the reference for geographic data in France, has developped a couple of API to allowed experienced users to access public data and realise advanced manipulation not always available in the aformentionned platforms.

-It is from that observation that the idea to optimise to create a tool that will optimise the data acquisition step in environmental assessment procedures.
+It is from that observation that the idea to create a tool that will optimise the data acquisition step in environmental assessment procedure.
 The present tool has two modules:
 * The data download module
 * The rapid environmental assessment tool